jarvisyjw/ROVER/README.md

 # ROVER
-Robust Visual Loop Closure Verification with Trajectory Prior in Repetitive Environments
+This repo contains the official implementation of the paper "Robust Visual Loop Closure Verification with Trajectory Prior in Repetitive Environments".
+Code will be release soon~